intellistream/LibAMM/README.md

 # LibAMM

-An universal parallel approximate matrix multiplication (AMM) on multiple devices.
-This project is compatable with libtorch
+LibAMM aggregates prevalent AMM algorithms, enabling standardized evaluations and efficient experiment management.
+This project is compatable with libtorch (C++).

 ## Extra Cmake options (set by cmake -Dxxx=ON/OFF)